 Are Apples Good for Chickens to Eat?

 Apples are a good snack for chicken in small amounts.
-They have vitamins A and C, fiber, and antioxidants that help with health and immunity.
+They have vitamins A and C, fiber, and antioxidants that keep chickens healthy and immune.
 Apples are mostly water, so they can help keep chickens hydrated.

 Can Baby Chicks Eat Apples?